* This is the Professional Version. *

 (Multiple Endocrine Adenomatosis, Type I; Wermer Syndrome)

-Multiple endocrine neoplasia, type 1 (MEN 1) is a hereditary syndrome characterized by tumors of the parathyroid glands, pancreatic islet cells, and pituitary gland.
+Multiple endocrine neoplasia, type 1 (MEN 1) is a hereditary syndrome characterized by hyperplasia or sometimes adenomas of the parathyroid glands and tumors of the pancreatic islet cells and/or pituitary gland.
 Duodenal gastrinomas, carcinoid tumors of the foregut, benign adrenal adenomas, and lipomas also occur.
 Clinical features most commonly include hyperparathyroidism and asymptomatic hypercalcemia.
 Genetic screening is used to detect carriers.
 Diagnosis is by hormonal and imaging tests.
 Tumors are surgically removed when possible.

 MEN 1 is caused by an inactivating mutation of the gene that encodes the nuclear protein menin; > 500 mutations of this gene have been identified.
 The exact function of menin is unknown, but it appears to have tumor supressing effects.